The Creative Technology program has two study advisors who can answer all your study-related questions.

 - Did I choose the right study program?

 - Can I make a change in study program?

 - In secondary school, things did go smoothly.
 Now I face challenges and problems.
 What can I do?
 What is the reason I failed some elements?

 - I know I can do it, but it doesn’t work out the way I want.
 Can you help me to learn to study in a better way?

 - I am a professional athlete.
 What arrangements and facilities are there for me?

 - I have trouble studying because of dyslexia.

 - Can you help me with the combination of my disability and to study this academic program?

 - I'd like to request an exception to the rules, how do I do that?

-A conversation with your Study Adviser is usually a good first step.
-When necessary, the Study Adviser can refer to persons or bodies within or outside the university as the Student Psychologists and Deans of Students, Tutors, Study Adviser from other programs, etc.
+A conversation with your study adviser is usually a good first step.
+When necessary, the study adviser can refer to persons or departments within or outside the university, as the student psychologists and deans of students, tutors, study advisers from other programs, etc.